BECKER LAB

 Interests: bat and herpetofauna conservation, disease ecology, animal movement, tracking technology, ectoparasites

-email, twitter, ResearchGate, she/her
+email, website, twitter, ResearchGate, she/her

 Picture

-Caroline Cummings, PhD Student
+Caroline Cummings, PhD Candidate

 Picture

-Alicia Roistacher, PhD Student
+Alicia Roistacher, PhD Candidate

-Alicia is a PhD student in the School of Biological Sciences.
+Alicia is a PhD candidate in the School of Biological Sciences.
 She received her BS in Biology at Hobart and William Smith Colleges, and her MS research at the University of Missouri compared physiology of captive big brown bats in response to diet.
 Prior to OU, she worked as a molecular biologist at Case Western Reserve University.
 Alicia is part of Verena, and her PhD takes a multi-omics approach to bat immunology and comparisons between and within bat species and populations.

 Interests: bat conservation, host–pathogen coevolution, wildlife physiology, ecoimmunology, disease ecology, genetics